Cottage Cheese Pizza Crust

 Cottage cheese pizza crust baked with tomato sauce, cheese and turkey pepperoni.

-1. Bake in the oven for 18-20 minutes until cheese is melted and the crust is golden brown.
+Step 5: Bake in the oven for 18-20 minutes until cheese is melted and you have a golden brown, crispy crust.
 Note: If you like less sauce and less toppings, it will be done closer to 20 minutes.
 If you have more sauce and more toppings, it will likely take a few minutes longer.

 Cottage cheese pizza crust baked with tomato sauce, cheese and turkey pepperoni.